 Types of Trees

 These trees do not grow well here in this part of Iowa so we have them cut fresh and shipped.
 These sell for $8-10 per foot.
 They have short soft needles with a silver cast on the bottom, are slow growing and have dense wood.
 Their branches are fairly sturdy and have good needle retention.
 They have a marvelous aroma and are a very popular tree.
+We have nearly doubled our order for these trees this year.

 These sell for $6-7 per foot. (pronounced “ca-NANE”).
 These are very similar to the Fraser Fir and are sometimes hard to tell apart.
 They have short, soft needles with a slight silver cast on the bottom side of the needles.
 They are a slow growing tree and have a good natural shape and excellent needle retention with a lovely aroma.